MooersLab/EasyPyMOL/README.md

     Type 'AO' to execute.
 Type 'help AO' to see this documentation printed to the command history window.
 Select from the command history individual lines of code to build a new script.
-Select the hortizontal script at the bottom if retaining most of the commands in your new script.
-Copy and paste onto the comand line below.
+Select the horizontal script at the bottom if retaining most of the commands in your new script.
+Copy and paste onto the command line below.
     Works only with the command line immediately under the command history window in the top (external) gui.